logan-berner/LandsatTS/README.md

-For the preparation and extractions scripts you will also have to make sure you have the `rgee` package installed, fully configured and the Earth Engine initalized for the current R session.
+For the preparation and extractions scripts you will also have to make sure you have the `rgee` package installed, fully configured and the Earth Engine initialized for the current R session.
 You can find out how to do that on the [rgee website](https://r-spatial.github.io/rgee/).

 [\[to top\]](#content)